Infineon/azure-optiga-trust-m/README.md

     Loaded: liboptigatrust-libusb-win-amd64.dll
     Certificate has been written
     ```
-## Configuring and Building Sample
+## Step 3.
+Configuring and Building Sample

 - Open the file **"optiga_lib_config.h"** present in the below given path and update the value of macro **"OPTIGA_COMMS_DEFAULT_RESET_TYPE"** to **"1"**
     ```sh